How do I apply for the team and what is the selection process?

-One hundred percent of the funds raised by Dana-Farber team members supports the Barr Program.
+One hundred percent of the funds raised by Dana-Farber team members supports the Claudia Adams Barr Program.

 Once I send donor checks in to be deposited, how long will it take for those gifts to show up on my web page and in my fundraising total?

-Please allow two weeks for posting, especially during February, March, and April leading up to marathon weekend.
+Please allow two weeks for posting, especially during the weeks surrounding marathon weekend.
 Check your web page regularly and let us know of any questions or concerns.